Building empathy and understanding of mental illness through the power of 360 video

 With over 60 cast members and more than a dozen filming locations spread across two states, CM&D had their work cut out to bring this project to life.
 The final experience was filmed over two weeks on 8k Insta360 Pro II VR cameras and by leveraging custom microphone arrangements to help capture spatial audio in the unique filming locations.
 In addition to 360 video production, CM&D also provided a second 2D film crew to capture complex story elements that added a unique touch to the final experience.
 CM&D handled all production and post-production services on this project.

 Distribution Strategy & Development

 Having a clear distribution plan for your VR experience is one of the most important considerations that needs to be made before beginning production on any immersive project.
-From day one, CM&D worked closely with hospital trainers and staff to select the optimal VR headsets, content management software and helped lay out a plan for using the final experience in a classroom training environment.
+From day one, CM&D worked closely with hospital trainers and staff to select the optimal VR headsets, content management software (powered by ShowtimeVR) and helped lay out a plan for using the final experience in a classroom training environment.

 Immersive Brand Activations